spyesx/IATA_ICAO_codes/README.md

 If you guys have an idea on how to keep the database up to date, feel free to share your ideas.

+## IATA or ICAO ?

+*International Air Transport Association* or *International Civil Aviation Organization*

+The IATA organisation deals "only" with the commercial side of aviation, whereas ICAO deals with the technical side of aviation.

+Because airports without commercial service still need to to be identified :)

 ## Changelog

 [2016.04.23]